fathertime100/apollo-coin/README.md

 When you create your VPS you will provide it a hostname / alias.
 Copy and paste the hostname / alias into your **Apollon Masternode Reference File** under the header MASTERNODE ALIAS

-b. **Start SSH Session.** SSH into your server using Terminal on a Mac or [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) on Windows.
+b. **Start an SSH Session.** SSH into your server using Terminal on a Mac or [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) on Windows.
 If this is your first time doing this, please watch the video in step 2.a.

-c. **Get installation script.** Copy and paste the below command into your SSH session and hit enter.
+c. **Get the installation script.** Copy and paste the below command into your SSH session and hit enter.
 This will download the masternode installation script onto your VPS.
 ```
 wget -q https://raw.githubusercontent.com/fathertime100/apollon/master/apollon_install.sh
 ```

-d. **Run installation script.** Copy and paste the below command into your SSH session and press enter.
+d. **Run the installation script.** Copy and paste the below command into your SSH session and press enter.
 Note that this process will take between about 30 minutes to complete.
 Go and get a coffee.
 ```
 bash apollon_install.sh
 ```

-e.  **Obtain Masternote Private Key**.
+e.  **Obtain your Masternote Private Key**.
 After the script installs a number of programs, it will ask you to **"Press enter to generate your Masternode Private Key."**.
 Press enter.
 It will take another few seconds to complete this task and then you'll be presented with a result that will look like this:

 ```
 Installing and setting up firewall to allow ingress on port 12116